JohnKurlak/algorithmic-problem-solving/Chapter 1/README.md

 #### Run-time Complexity and Space Complexity

-Sometimes an interviewer will impose a restriction on run-time complexity or space complexity using Big O notation.
+Sometimes an interviewer will impose a restriction on run-time complexity or space complexity.
+These restrictions are usually written in Big O notation.

+If you are not familiar with Big O notation, please see Appendix A.

 #### Math and Programming Concepts